darebalogun/SYSC3303G4/Readme.txt

 	-> Contains test cases/requests from the FloorSubsystem for the ElevatorSubSystem -> Change this file to change test cases in the system

+SYSC3303_FinalProjectReport:-

+	-> Contains final report for the ElevatorSubsystem design project